ongamse/ardalis/README.md

 }
 ```

-With the `Bind` and `BindAsync` methods, you can simplify this further by chaining the operations together.
+With the `Bind` and `BindAsync` methods, you can simplify this code by chaining the operations together.
 The following example demonstrates how to use `BindAsync` to achieve the same result in a more concise manner:

 ```csharp
 [HttpPost("BindedForecast")]